Introduction: Firewood Rack Using No Tools

 - place 2 concrete blocks holes up on a stable surface, 3 if support needed in center (not often).

-- place 2x4 pieces in holes in blocks.
+- place 2x4 uprights in holes in blocks.
 If on dirt put a few

-small rocks in holes first to help drain water from 2x4' ends.
+small rocks or pebbles in holes first to help drain water from 2x4' ends.

 - its designed so the 2x4's are leaning out at the top. it's